basemaly/essays/index.md

 **TAROT CARDS**
 .ve-image jstor:community.24744282 right

+Tarot cards evolved in Europe during the renaissance from elaborate suites of playing cards...
-Some text about tarot cards go here
+Some more text about tarot cards go here xxxxxx xxxxxx xxxxx xxxxxx